kcjpop/vd/web/README.md

 - `context/`: React Context
 - `domain-logic/`: Backend business logic.
 Files here should have kebab-case names.
 - `i18n/`: All Translation messages
+- `utils/`: Utility functions.
+Be aware of [Is putting general-use functions in a "helpers" file an anti-pattern or code smell?](https://softwareengineering.stackexchange.com/questions/422907/is-putting-general-use-functions-in-a-helpers-file-an-anti-pattern-or-code-sme)
 - `api.js`: contains endpoints of all requests made from frontend.
 - `config.js`: More or less a bunch of constants
 - `storage.js`: For interactions with localStorage